4lefts/primary-programming/src/year-4/carrot-collector-1/index.md

 ![Code to show the game layout](./resources/carrot-collector-game.png)

 Now, look at the code - how does the rabbit move?
+Note that children may not be familiar with 180&deg; (although they should know 90&deg; and the concept of a right angle from Year 2 maths)

 ![Code to show how the rabbit moves](./resources/rabbit-movement-code.png)